MiaFrey/SustainableFinanceH2/README.md

 Figure 7: Histogram of the mean Scopes linear with range 50 & 2000 CO2e
 ```

 To observe the evolution of Scopes through the years, we plot the mean Scope emissions per year (Figure [8]).
 This is a key plot and shows that the emissions dropped drastically, especially, in 2008 because of the financial crisis.
 It then increased a little again, leading to another big drop in the following years until 2014.
-This is due to a variety of reasons from the growth of renewables, the use of less carbon-intensive fuels, energy efficiency improvements to structural changes in the economy and a recession [@bib:eea2014].
+This is due to a variety of reasons from the growth of renewables, the use of less carbon-intensive fuels, energy efficiency improvements to structural changes in the economy and a recession [[6]](#6).
 This graph is \"great news\", as the emissions already drastically decreased, however it is sadly not sufficient enough a drop to limit global warming to 2 degrees.

 In 1997 the Kyoto Protocol was established.
 It is a legally binding treaty with the aim of decreasing greenhouse gas (GHG) emissions and it included the EU, which went even further and committed to an 8% cut in their emissions.
-During the period 2008-2012, the members met this, compared to the base year (1990) [@bib:Kyoto1].
+During the period 2008-2012, the members met this, compared to the base year (1990) [[7]](#7).
 Then the second commitment period of Kyoto was established.
-It was a 20% reduction compared to 1990 [@bib:Kyoto2].
+It was a 20% reduction compared to 1990 [[8]](#8).
 Following this is the European Climate Law.
-It aims to reach net-zero by 2050 and reduce net GHG emissions by at least 55% by 2030 compared to 1990 [@bib:EUClimateLaw].
+It aims to reach net-zero by 2050 and reduce net GHG emissions by at least 55% by 2030 compared to 1990 [[9]](#9).
 Given the overall decrease observed in Figure [8], we estimate that the most likely driver of this was the Kyoto Protocol and that it is possible to achieve further decline, however, a sharp decrease is needed.

 Based on this we decided to compare the starting year 2005 and the most recent year with the most data in 2019.